Streamlined Filing & Voluntary Disclosure

 Then, it is very likely you have filing requirements that have been missed.
 Additional reporting requirements also exist for companies and trusts.

-We can go through all the options available to you for disclosure, two of which we highlight below, and assess your exposure to penalties.
+We can go through all the available options including, IRS streamlined filing and voluntary disclosure, and assess your exposure to penalties.
 As UK based, dual UK and US practitioners we understand the interaction with your UK taxes and the disclosure you need to make.

 We are happy to discuss your case with you and establish where possible whether you can enter the streamlined procedure, whether you can qualify for the most favourable terms with respect to penalties and tell you what filings are likely to be required.

-For those taxpayers who are unsure whether their omissions are non-wilful there is also the Offshore Voluntary Disclosure Program (OVDP) to consider.
+For those taxpayers who are unsure whether their omissions are non-wilful and therefore may not be eligible for the Streamlined Procedure the IRS continue to operate a voluntary disclosure route.